-Connect with a mental health professional licensed in North Carolina who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it is clinically appropriate.
+Connect with a mental health professional licensed in North Carolina who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it’s clinically appropriate.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.